umang736/angular-bare-bones/README.md

 ## Development server

 Run `ng serve` for a web server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you change any of the source files. \
+Sample app can be viewed at https://angular-ivy-eajmf8.stackblitz.io/

 ## Code scaffolding